MacchiatoNeko/discord-midi-player/README.md

 To get it up and running, you first have to launch `bash setup.sh` to install all required packages.
 After that you can simply launch `./start.sh`.

+### What do you essentially need from packets?

+- Python with pip (minimum Python version 3.5.3 due to discord.py module requirement)
+- ffmpeg (for playing songs in voice channel)
+- Fluidsynth (for converting MIDI to WAV file)

 **ANOTHER NOTE:** doesn't work on Windows, only on Debian or Ubuntu (as much as I've tested)

 ## TODO

 1. Add more commands (like stop, pause, resume, repeat, etc.)
+2. Add messages whenever the bot has stopped, or is playing, etc.
-2. `!convert` parameters, change there a bit
+3. `!convert` parameters, change there a bit
+4. Multiple server / guild system (plays different MIDI from the other guild)
-3. Add queue system, and "Now playing" message
+5. Add queue system
-4. Something else I forgot lol
+6. Some else

 I'll update the todo list from time to time.